N/A

 Advantages of Trade credit for providers and customers

-Trade credit is usually seen as a net positive for both parties involved, but for slightly different reasons.
-Let’s take a look at these, and the negatives.
+Trade credit is typically viewed as a net positive for both parties involved, albeit for slightly different reasons.
+Let’s examine the positives and the negatives.

 Advantages of trade credit